lily-mosquitoes/image-recovery/README.md

 Uses the [`image` crate](https://docs.rs/image/latest/image/) for loading and saving images, and the [`ndarray` crate](https://docs.rs/ndarray/latest/ndarray/index.html) for manipulating matrices.

+Only denoising algorithms is implemented so far, see the [roadmap section](#roadmap) for planned algorithm implementations.

 ## How to use:

 Declare the dependency in you Cargo.toml